JohanHorsmans/cds-visual-exam-2021/README.md

 <!-- CONTACT -->
 ## Contact

-Feel free to write me, Johan Horsmans for any questions (also regarding the reviews).
-You can do so on horsmans1004@gmail.com or on [Facebook](https://www.facebook.com/johan.horsmans/).
+By all means write me, Johan Horsmans, for any questions regarding the repository/assignments.
+You can contact me on my e-mail horsmans1004@gmail.com or on [Facebook](https://www.facebook.com/johan.horsmans/).

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-* [Python](https://www.rstudio.com/) - Software used for conducting the analysis
-* [Ross Dean McLachlan](https://github.com/CDS-AU-DK/) - Our competent instructor for the module on Visual Analytics
+* [Ross Dean McLachlan](https://pure.au.dk/portal/en/persons/ross-deans-kristensenmclachlan(29ad140e-0785-4e07-bdc1-8af12f15856c).html) - Our teacher for the Visual Analytics course
-* [Emil Jessen](https://github.com/emiltj) - My partner for the self-assigned project and with whom I have collaborated in creating this README-file structure.
+* [Emil Jessen](https://github.com/emiltj) - My partner for the self-assigned project with whom I have also collaborated in creating this README-file structure.